 A Long Row For Water

-In December 2026, Katie Spotz will attempt a 10,000-mile solo row across the Pacific Ocean — the longest nonstop ocean row attempt in human history and the first by an American woman — to help bring clean water access to 100,000 people.
+In December 2026, Katie Spotz will attempt a 10,000-mile solo Pacific row — aiming to become the 1st American woman and fastest woman to row solo across the whole Pacific, and to complete the longest nonstop ocean row attempt in history by a woman — to help bring clean water to 100,000 people.

 Katie first made history in 2010 as the youngest person to row an ocean solo.
 That journey helped bring clean water to tens of thousands of people worldwide and showed what was possible when endurance is paired with purpose.